La. vaccination surge continues; more than 110K shots administered in past week

 The Louisiana Department of Health said another 54,200 shots were administered since Monday, when the state last reported new vaccination data.
 In the state's last update on Aug.
 2, health officials reported 56,110 doses were given out in the span of a few days.

 According to that same data, nearly 82 percent of those new shots administered since Monday were among people getting their first dose of the vaccine.
+The Louisiana Department of Health said there was a 310-percent increase in people getting their first shot throughout July.

 The vaccination rate this week is double what it was about two weeks ago, when the state reported only 26,870 new shots from July 15-19.
+State officials added that Louisiana is now averaging more than 14,000 doses a day, the most administered since the shot first became widely available to the public.

 About 37 percent of the state is fully vaccinated for the virus as of Thursday.
 Nearly 44 percent of Louisiana's population, more than 2 million people, have gotten at least their first dose of the vaccine.